 Covid-19 (Coronavirus) Travel Advice Ireland

-The travel industry around the world has been brought to a standstill due to travel restrictions following the Covid-19 (Coronavirus) outbreak.
+The travel industry worldwide has been at a standstill due to travel restrictions following the Covid-19 (Coronavirus) outbreak.
 If your current or future travel plans have been affected, here is what you need to know.

 What do I need to do when I arrive in Ireland?

-When you arrive in Ireland from another country you will need to self-isolate for 14 days.
+When you arrive in Ireland from another country, you must self-isolate for 14 days.
 This applies to both Irish and non-Irish citizens.

-Please note, the authorities may contact you within the 14 days to confirm that you are self-isolating.
+Please note that the authorities may contact you within 14 days to confirm your self-isolating.

 What does self-isolating mean?